-It’s hard to believe that today (12/31) marks the 17th anniversary of the end of Calvin and Hobbes.
-While 17 years may sound like a long time, the strip has hardly dated at all.
+It’s hard to believe that New Year’s Eve marks the 20th anniversary of the end of Calvin and Hobbes.
+While 20 years may sound like a long time, the strip has hardly dated at all.
 Instead, it is slowly but surely being recognized as the work of art that it is/was, and not just by us.
 The amount of expression and joy and humanity that Bill Watterson was able to wring out of those four panels over ten short years (1985-1995) is simply astounding.
 Mark my words: Calvin and Hobbes will go down as one of the abiding cultural achievements of our time.

 There are tributes elsewhere that cover the well-trodden hagiographic ground, both when it comes to the craft and the content of the strip.
 In fact, there’s a wonderful, wonderful series called “The Theology of Calvin and Hobbes” that Richard Beck put together a few years ago on his Experimental Theology blog that, if you haven’t read it, is very much worth your time.
 The series is so good that it’s prevented me from really writing about Calvin and Hobbes at any length (not so much when it comes to posting an absurd number of quick strips, though…).